MuNgLo/UnityNetworkExample/README.md

 # UnityNetworkExample v 1.2

-Updated for Unity 5.
+Updated for Unity 5(Still using old Unity.Network not UNET).
 Should still work in older version with very little changes.
-Mostly the togglecursor script and materials spring to mind as changed for Unity 5.
+Mostly the togglecursor script and materials spring to mind as changed for Unity 5. don't expect it to work for ever.
+Sooner or later Unity 5+ will break compatability with this code.

 A stripped down example of working multiplayer with Unity.Network